 You might be surprised to learn that more than $185 billion in financial aid is available to college students.
 While the primary source is the federal government, aid also comes from the colleges themselves, state governments, and scholarships from private companies, non-profits and religious organizations.
 According to The College Board, each source contributes as follows to that $185 billion:

 Federal Perkins Loans are fixed-rate, low-interest loans given to students with the greatest financial need.
 They are federally funded, but administered by your school.
 Approximately 1,700 institutions participate in the Perkins Loan program.
 Graduates have up to ten years to repay these loans, although working in certain fields (teaching, military, health care) or certain volunteer work (Peace Corps, AmeriCorps) may make you eligible to have all or part of your loans cancelled.

 Federal Direct Loans (also known as Stafford Loans) also have fixed interest rates and come in two forms, subsidized and unsubsidized.

 Parent PLUS Loans are federal loans that allow parents to borrow money for their child’s college education.
-These loans currently have a fixed interest rate of 7.9% and are contingent upon the borrower’s credit history.
+These loans have interest rates between 6% and 7.5% and are contingent upon the borrower’s credit history.
 The U.S. Department of Education makes Parent PLUS Loans to eligible borrowers through schools participating in Direct Loan program.
 The loan amount cannot exceed the cost of attendance less any other financial aid.